helpwave/services/README.md

 5. Wait, follow further instructions, and select the editor you want to launch (likely GoLand)
 6. GoLand will start *in* a docker container, you can start hacking!
 7. Use the usual GoLand UI to open a terminal, where you will find a bunch of tools pre-installed for you.
-8. Next time you can find the Dev Container ready to start.
+8. Next time, you can find the Dev Container ready to start.

 Next Steps: [Read on here](#development)